Promotional marketing videos generated multiple media interviews. Twice in The Toronto Star!

 To be candid, when I created my marketing videos, I never dreamed about media interviews.
 In the following video, “Seven Reasons Why Your Business Needs A Video” there is no reference to an interview.
 I now have an eighth reason!

 I could not have imagined that in one year, I would have been interviewed for one TV show and three print publications.
 I’ve blogged about each experience: Nine tips for media interviews based on the CTV interview, “How I was ‘found’ on YouTube by The Toronto Star, and this blog.
 Plus a PROFIT magazine interview.
-My dad was very proud and mailed copied to family and friends
+My dad was very proud and mailed copies to family and friends

-Quintessential tip: Request a ‘back link’ to your site. (‘Quintessential’ is one of my favourite words which means the most essential of essentials.
+Quintessential tip: Request a ‘back link’ to your site. (‘Quintessential’ is one of my favourite words, which means the most essential of essentials.
 In this case, the most important of all of the following tips.)

 When you are being interviewed, always ask the interviewer to request his editor to provide a link in the online story to your website homepage.